stevenkaras/ready-set-deploy/README.md

 # As individual steps
 bash -x <(rsd diff <(rsd providers role_state.json | rsd gather-all) role_state.json | rsd commands -)
 # Or all together in a single command
-bash -x <(rsd apply role_state.json)
+bash -x <(rsd apply-local role_state.json)
 ```

 # Design

-RSD is split into three general phases: building the state, diffing the state, and rendering the state.
+RSD is split into three basic parts: gathering the state, operations on the theoretical state, and rendering a diff into commands.
-The main design goal is minimal computational effort, and offline manipulation of the ideal system configuration state.
+The main design goal is to minimize computational effort and enabling offline manipulation of the ideal system configuration state.